code-pushup/cli/packages/cli/README.md

 }
 ```

-The above code will recursively get the file size info for all files in the specified directory and it's subdirectories.
+The above code will recursively get the file size info for all files in the specified directory and its subdirectories.

 Let's create a runner function that uses the above code to get the file size data and turns it into the shape
 of `AuditOutputs`: